opengauss-mirror/docs/content/en/docs/ReleaseNotes/features.md

     -   Memory pooling implements memory interconnection between compute nodes.
 Transaction information and database cache are synchronized to implement consistent read of multi-version snapshots on multiple nodes.
 RDMA-accelerated RoCE hardware is used to achieve ultra-low latency and high throughput communication across nodes.
     -   Computing pooling supports diversified computing power.
 ShardingSphere is used to build the openGauss distributed computing capability, achieving 32-node networking performance > 21 million tpmC.
     -   In terms of cluster management, technologies such as dual heartbeat detection, shared disk quorum , and I/O fencing are used to automatically detect, rectify, and isolate cluster node faults, providing a highly reliable running environment for resource pooling.

+-   Enterprise-level feature: UWAL accelerates the WAL performance of the database.
+    -   The database and UWAL component are combined to accelerate the WAL performance of the database.
+    -   This feature solves the problem of performance loss during active/standby streaming replication and improves the performance of active/standby transaction submission as well as streaming replication and transmission.

 -   Application development interface: enhanced JDBC capabilities.

     -   Quick load balancing can be triggered when the cluster status changes.